ansible-learnfest/ansible-learnfest-guide/content/50-build-ee/_index.md

     image: ee-ansible-demo:0.1.0
 ```

 * After pointing to our new EE, run `ansible-navigator` and start to explore its features.
-Navigating is straight forward, try the following:
+Navigating is straight forward, first check the `ee-ansible-demo` EE contains the `containers.podman` collection:
   * Get a list of included collections with `:collections` on the start page. `ESC` always takes you back one step in the menu structure.

+Then have a look at the included EE images:
-  * Inspect the image with `:images`
+  * Inspect the image with `:images`, choose an image by typing the row number
   * Just look around and remember `ESC` is your friend when you got lost in menus items...
 * Exit `ansible-navigator`